msveshnikov/midimaker/DOCUMENTATION.md

 ## 1. Project Overview

-**AutoMusic Generator** is a project focused on generating MIDI music compositions from textual descriptions leveraging the power of Large Language Models (LLMs).
+**MidiMaker Generator** is a project focused on generating MIDI music compositions from textual descriptions leveraging the power of Large Language Models (LLMs).
 It addresses the challenge of maintaining musical coherence and structure in longer generated pieces by employing a sectional generation strategy.

 The core concept involves: